 Ability to Keep Residents Mobile

-This indicates the percent of residents that maintained mobility over time.
-Retaining mobility can be a good sign for residents' health.
+This is the percent of residents who were able to retain mobility over time.
+Preserving mobility is usually a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per 1,000 days of short-term patient care.
-There is typically a correlation between having fewer hospitalizations and the quality of rehabilitation services.
+This indicates the number of rehospitalizations per thousand days of short-term care.
+There is a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with ADL's usually correlates with superior rehabilitation.

 - Grundy County Memorial HospitalCritical Access Hospitals 8.25 miles away201 East J Avenue Grundy Center Iowa 50638Voluntary non-profit - Other(319) 824-5421